 Who is the duty-holder

-The scheme's duty rests on the actual cash-flow path between rent payer and rent receiver, not on the contract description.
+The duty rests on the actual cash-flow path between rent payer and rent receiver, not on the contract description.

 Tenant.
 Where no agent is appointed AND the rent exceeds £100 per week (equivalent to £5,200 a year), the tenant is the duty-holder.
 Below that threshold, the tenant has no withholding duty even where the landlord is non-resident.
-The threshold is per landlord per tenant, not cumulative across multiple tenancies; a tenant paying £90 a week to a non-resident landlord has no NRL duty even if other tenants of the same landlord cross the threshold.
+The threshold is per landlord per tenant, not cumulative across tenancies: a tenant paying £90 a week to a non-resident landlord has no NRL duty even if other tenants of the same landlord cross the threshold.

 Registering as an NRL agent